schneems/likeable/README.md

 ## Screencast

-You can view a [screencast of likeable in action on youtube](http://youtu.be/iJoMXUQ33Jw?hd=1)
+You can view a [screencast of likeable in action on youtube](http://youtu.be/iJoMXUQ33Jw?hd=1).
+There is also an example [Likeable rails application](https://github.com/schneems/likeable_example) that you can use to follow along.